Natural Supplements for Faster Muscle Repair

 Cellular Energy ATP Resynthesis Creatine Monohydrate 5g (Daily)

-Avoiding Common Supplementation Pitfalls
+Avoiding Supplementation Pitfalls

 One frequent error is the "shotgun approach"—taking everything at once without a baseline.
 This makes it impossible to identify which compound is actually working.
 Another mistake is using Vitamin C and E in high doses (>1000mg) immediately after training; these antioxidants can actually "quench" the beneficial oxidative stress that signals your body to adapt and get stronger.